digital-raven/raven/docs/user-guide.md

 # Raven User Guide

-Raven is implemented as a Nix flake.
+Raven is an operating system implemented and distributed as a Nix flake.

 Raven segregates its models by "patterns".

-- `raven-terminal`: Provides a common terminal experience.
-All other patterns base themselves on raven-terminal.
-- `raven-home`: For most people.
-Provides a graphical desktop environment and office software, and drivers for printers.
+- `raven-desktop`: For most people.
+Provides a graphical desktop environment and attachments for various specialized use-cases, like gaming and media creation.
-- `raven-gaming`: For gamers and computers with discrete graphics cards.
-Steam and the best emulators for various console systems are installed by default.
+- `raven-terminal`: Terminal-only experience with many command-line tools.
+- `raven-minimal`: Minimal terminal experience with added tools to operate on Raven repositories.
+- `raven-iso`: Pattern used to create bootable ISO images.

 ## New User Installation

 If you don't wish to install Raven to an existing drive, then there are flash drives available for purchase with Raven pre-installed.

-If you'd rather save money, then installing Raven is straightforward.
+Installing Raven yourself is straightforward.

 1. If you don't have one already, create a GitHub account.
 2. Fork [the Master Raven Repository](https://github.com/digital-raven/raven.git) repository to your GitHub account.
-   - You can use the GUI on GitHub.
-   - Or you can download the repository to your machine, create a private repo on GitHub and push a copy there.
-Create the private repo without any files.
+Click the "fork" button near the "Starred" tab.
 3. Download and install [the NixOS ISO](https://nixos.org/download/) to a flashdrive.
    - [Rufus](https://rufus.ie/en/) can create a bootable flash drive if you're on Windows.
    - If you're on a Mac or a different Linux machine already, then download the NixOS ISO and use `dd` to install it to your flashdrive.
+You'll run a similar or near identical command as the following:

      `dd if=<your-nixos.iso> of=/dev/<your flashdrive block device>`

-4. Boot your computer from your flash drive and go through the NixOS installer.
+4. Boot the target computer from the flash drive.
+Your motherboard BIOS should allow for boot device selection.
-5. Download your forked repository from your GitHub and `cd` into it.
-Set up the following remotes.
+5. Open a terminal and run `nix-shell -p gum jq git` to download required programs.
+6. You need a local copy of your fork.
+   - `git clone git@github.com:<your-github-username>/raven.git`
+   - `cd raven`
+7. Add the developer's remote.
    - `git remote add upstream https://github.com/digital-raven/raven.git`
-   - `git remote add origin https://github.com/<your-github-username>/raven.git`
-6. Create a git branch for your machine.
+8. Name your machine and checkout a branch for it.
    - `git checkout -b your-machine`
-7. Run `./raven-configure` to interactively configure your installation.
+9. Run `./raven-configure` to configure the soon-to-be installation.
+10. This script will print the exact commands to format and install Raven to your selected drive upon its completion.
+These commands must be run on their own.

+### Troubleshooting

-   - If that script doesn't work on your system for some reason, then run `./raven-configure --check` to list the entries you need to replace.
+If modifications produced by the `raven-configure` script don't work on your system for some reason, then run `./raven-configure --check` to list the entries in the files you need to replace.
 Each "REPLACEME_*" has a comment on how to replace the information.

+More general error messages will be reported in the output of the various `nixos-*` commands.

+## Create a New Installation from an Existing Installation

+1. Connect the desired storage device to a Raven machine.
+2. `cd` to your local copy of your fork and start your new configuration from the master branch.
+   - `git checkout master`
+3. Name your machine and checkout a branch for it.
+   - `git checkout -b your-machine`
-8. Run through the update procedure below.
+4. Run through the `raven-configure` script and its instructions.

-## Updating and making changes
+Each installation Raven contains its own copy of the Raven repository if created properly.
+If yours doesn't for some reason then you'll need to download a new copy.

+## Initial Use

+The default login username is `master` and the default password is also `master`.
+Login to this user account.

+Then open a terminal with ALT+T and change the password with `passwd`.

+Generate new ssh keys with `ssh-keygen` and copy them to your github account.

-Raven is simple to update once installed.
-There are only a few commands to remember.
+There are a few commands to remember when making changes to your Raven installation.

-- First open a terminal window and `cd` into your repo's local copy.
+- A user may make changes for their specific installation by modifying the local copy of the Raven repository.

+  The `host` directory is designed for machine-specific changes.
+If you wish to avoid merge conflicts from the Master Raven Repository then your changes here should be safe.

 - If you wish to grab changes from the Master Raven Repository, then run these commands.